 Otherwise, surgeons will remove as much of the tumour as possible (debulking).

-If the tumour can't be removed, but it's not growing or causing symptoms, you may not need treatment straight away – it might just be carefully monitored.
+If the tumour cannot be removed, but it's not growing or causing symptoms, you may not need treatment straight away – it might just be carefully monitored.

-If it's causing symptoms, you may be offered one of the following treatments:
+If it's causing symptoms, you may be offered treatment.

 - injections of medicines called somatostatin analogues, such as octreotide and lanreotide, which can slow down the growth of the tumour